 art workshop

-* new workshop with Author Rachel Levy Lesser:
+* new workshop

 what we keep --

 Anderson Cooper tucked his father’s belts into a box for years.
-I’ve worn my dad’s cashmere jacket for three decades now.
-A locket of mine holds strands of Grandma Tillie’s hair from a trim done more than fifty years ago.
-In my drawers, there are mementos — unused handkerchiefs from my grandmothers, jewels I’ll never wear.
-I can’t part with them, though I rarely touch them.
+I've worn my dad’s cashmere jacket for three decades now.
+My locket holds strands of Grandma Tillie’s hair from a trim done more than fifty years ago.
+In my drawers, there are mementos — unused handkerchiefs from my grandmothers, jewels I'll most likely never wear.
+I can’t part with them, though rarely touch them.
+Rachel wears her mother’s small platinum wedding band every day.
+She wears her father’s oversized tank watch almost every day and her grandmother’s antique gold earrings on special occasions only.
+She keeps a key from her grandfather’s store in her jewelry box and smiles when she sees it.
 These treasures aren’t just objects; they’re connections to the past.
 We know our stories aren’t unique — it’s one we all share.
 What keepsakes have you held onto, and why?
 What do they say about your story?
 What do they represent in your life?
 Now is the time to bring these cherished items out of the shadows and into the light.
-Join Rachel and me as we guide you in reinventing your treasures, turning them into meaningful symbols of the present.
+Join us as we guide you in reinventing your treasures, turning them into meaningful symbols of the present.
 Through reflection, storytelling, and creative exercises, we'll help you uncover the deep significance of what you’ve kept and show you how to integrate your memento in a way that inspires and transforms.
 “What We Keep” is a powerful reminder: the past lives within us and can shape who we are today, broadening the meaning of our present-day selves.
 Rediscover your treasures.
 Rewrite your stories.
-Make them visually and verbally come to life.
-Join us --
+Make them visually and

 creating your peaceful sanctuary